 Giving Compass' Take:

-- A recent study sheds light on telemedicine's effectiveness, disproving many concerns about telehealth services and care.
+- A study sheds light on telemedicine's effectiveness, countering many concerns about telehealth services and care.

-- How can this study help inform future public health policy and concerns, especially during a crisis?
+- How can this study help inform future public health policy?
+What role can you play in supporting access to telehealth?

 - Read about the future of telehealth.